Fat Hen or Goosefoot – the forgotten Wild Vegetable?

 Get the very best Wild Food Cookbooks and Recipes here.

-Fat Hen although disliked immensely by most Gardeners should be recognised and enjoyed by more people.
-Although world famous this forgotten Wild food is definitely the victim of the success of other vegetables and for this reason has fallen off the radar of non-foraging folk.
+Fat Hen - the weed - although disliked immensely by most gardeners should be recognised and enjoyed by more people.
+Although world famous this forgotten wild food is definitely the victim of the success of other vegetables and for this reason has fallen off the radar of non-foraging folk.
+Its nutritious leaves and edible parts make it a popular vegetable in many regions, while its ecological role contributes to the overall biodiversity of various ecosystems.
 This plentiful and delicious wild vegetable is just sitting there waiting to be rediscovered so get out there remember this common plant and see what you can cook with it!